HumanCellAtlas/query-service/USER_STORIES.md

 ```

 Hybrid array and join table variant (runtime@[19938 bundles, 411394 files]: 9s 534ms)
+*INCORRECT* - Does not check for analysis in separate bundles.

 ```sql
 WITH matching_bundles AS (SELECT DISTINCT b.uuid, b.version